rudrodip/rudrodip/README.md

 </details>

 <details>
-  <summary>🔵 NexusOS - is a platform that empowers researchers, scientists, and innovators to come together and collaborate on impactful scientific projects</summary>
+  <summary>🔵 NexusOS - Platform for empowering researchers, scientists, and innovators to come together and collaborate on open sourced projectss</summary>

   <br />